 The negative impacts of unmanaged stormwater runoff present a challenge to the City of Philadelphia.
 Such negative impacts include increased runoff pollutant concentrations, reduced groundwater recharge, increased stream channel and bank erosion, loss of aquatic habitat, increased flood frequency, and increased quantity, frequency, and duration of combined sewer overflows.
 To confront these challenges, the Philadelphia Water Department (PWD) has developed the PWD Stormwater Regulations (Stormwater Regulations) to ensure the City has an up-to-date and effective stormwater management program that meets State and Federal requirements and can be coordinated with the evolving regulations being adopted by upstream municipalities.
-The Philadelphia Stormwater Management Guidance Manual provides detailed information on how to efficiently comply with the Stormwater Regulations for development projects and other construction projects.
-Through compliance with the Stormwater Regulations, each project helps to improve the health of Philadelphia’s waterways.
+The Philadelphia Stormwater Management Guidance Manual (Manual) provides detailed information on how to efficiently comply with the Stormwater Regulations and PWD design criteria for development projects and other stormwater projects.
+Through compliance with the Stormwater Regulations and these design standards, each project helps to improve the health of Philadelphia’s waterways.

-Chapter 1, Regulatory Requirements, provides an overview of the Stormwater Regulations and allows the applicant to determine if a project is regulated, and if so, which requirements apply to a particular project, based on the project's characteristics.
+Chapter 1, Stormwater Management Requirements, provides an overview of the Stormwater Regulations and design criteria and allows the applicant to determine if a project is regulated, and if so, which requirements apply to a particular project, based on the project's characteristics.
 Once the Stormwater Regulations’ applicability to a project is determined, the applicant can find guidance on the necessary submission, review, and approval procedures in Chapter 2.

 Section 1.2 provides guidance on how the Stormwater Regulations may be applicable to a project, allowing the applicant to determine the specific requirement(s) of the Stormwater Regulations to which a project would be subject.
 It contains an overview of the Stormwater Regulations, their objectives, and project-specific exemptions.
 Specific requirements and Section references within this Chapter are as follows: